Buhari seeks stronger collaboration to end corruption

 “The judiciary is ever poised to deploy every relevant legal tool at its disposal to whittle down the strength of corruption in our mindset.
 No nation can survive with corruption at the centre of her conscience.”

-The high point of the event was the presentation of awards to Chikezie Favour, winner of Junior Secondary School essay competition and Matilda Daniels winner of the Senior Secondary school essay competition.
+The high point of the event was the presentation of awards to Chikezie Favour, winner of the Junior Secondary School essay competition, and Matilda Daniels winner of the Senior Secondary school essay competition.

 A Chief Superintendent of Police, Francis Erhabor of the Nigeria Police and Hamza Adamu Buwai of the Federal Ministry of Industry, Trade & Investment, were both recognized and acknowledged as worthy Nigerian public servants for turning down bribes worth millions of Naira.